PentoHQ/tech-challenge-frontend/Notes.md

 - Day and week summaries with session count and hours

-`Features that can be added to make this app production ready?`
+`Features that can be added to make this app production ready`

 - Use memo to improvise the performance
 - We can let user modify the startData and endDate for the session alongside name
 - Filters to the sessions list page to help user find the sessions seasily
 - We can add loader while editing, deleting and creating session
 - Right now I have used inline save and cancel button for editable input, we can create new component for them for reusability purpose (just like edit, delete, play button)
+- Search session by name